10 Powerful Self-Improvement Tips

 Once you’ve made it through 21 days with your new routine, it will become a habit.

 These suggestions form the foundation you’ll need to keep yourself focused.
 Here’s another list of things you can try to improve your marketability:

 Read.
 If textbooks, newspapers and journals bore you to sleep, explore the alternatives.
 News blogs, op-eds, and social media offer interesting ways to keep yourself informed of what’s currently happening.
 It also gives you tidbits of information that you can use as conversation starters.

 Study another language.
 Sure, you may know English and belong to the biggest country that speaks it, but how do you think you’ll communicate with locals when you’re on a trip abroad?
-Try learning Spanish, Bahasa, Mandarin, or French.
+Try learning Spanish or French.
 Learning a new language teaches you perseverance.
 It also sharpens your memory, especially when it comes to vocabulary and syntax.
-Lastly, it teaches you to think critically about what you say before you say it.
+Perhaps most importantly, it teaches you to think critically about what you say before you say it.

 Learning a new language teaches you perseverance and helps sharpen your memory.

 Develop an attitude.
 A good one, that is.
 Try being nice to everyone – and by everyone, I mean all other people outside your work zone and circle of loved ones.
 Always carry a smile on your face and be courteous to others, especially towards the elderly.
 Nobody likes being treated badly.
 Mind your manners and speak with respect, because even bitches hate bitches.

 You are already a masterpiece to begin with.
 You’ve made it this far in your career and relationships, but there’s always room for more, don’t you think?